Keyboard shortcuts

 cc-badge cat-development-tools-badge

 It is simple to build bundled C code with custom defines using cc::Build::define.
 The method takes an Option value, so it is possible to create defines such as #define APP_NAME "foo" as well as #define WELCOME (pass None as the value for a value-less define).
-This example builds a bundled C file with dynamic defines set in build.rs and prints "Welcome to foo - version 1.0.2" when run.
+This recipe builds a bundled C file with dynamic defines set in build.rs and prints “Welcome to foo - version 1.0.2” when run.
 Cargo sets some environment variables which may be useful for some custom defines.

 build.rs